microsoft/beachball/docs/overview/configuration.md

 1. repository config
 2. package config

-## Configuration Files
+## Configuration files

-Each type of configuration can be specified one of several ways.
-The configuration of beachball is provided by [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig), therefore, you can specify configuration in different kinds of files (and even as CLI arguments).
+`beachball` uses [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) to read its configuration, so you can specify configuration in several ways (in addition to CLI arguments).

-- `beachball` key inside `package.json`
+- `"beachball"` key inside `package.json`
-- .beachballrc
+- `.beachballrc`
-- .beachballrc.json
+- `.beachballrc.json`
-- beachball.config.js
+- `beachball.config.js`

-> Be consistent!
-We encourage you to use the same convention within the same monorepo!
-When in doubt, just use `beachball.config.js`.

 ### `beachball.config.js`

-By far the most flexible of these is, of course, the type of configuration written in JavaScript (exposed as a CommonJS module).
-We'll concentrate on this type of configuration.
+In many cases, you'll want to use a JavaScript config file (written as a CommonJS module), since this is the most flexible and allows comments.

 ```js
 module.exports = {